romano-w/Wireworld-Interactive/README.md

-# Conways Game of Life
+# Wireworld Interactive
-*Create Conway's Game of Life using python and deployed as a web app*
+*Create Wireworld cellular automation using python and deployed as a web app*

 This program uses a 2-dimensional array to represent the field.
 The program updates each cell for each generation of the game.

-{Potentially switch to Wireworld}
-{Consider making interactive}